joarfish/threespector/README.md

 ### Building the extension yourself

-If you want to build the extension yourself, just clone this repository, install all dependecies via `yarn install` and run `yarn build`.
+If you want to build the extension yourself, just clone this repository, install all dependencies via `yarn install` and run `yarn build`.
 The extension will be placed in `./dist/`.
 When installing the extension in Chrome point it to the `dist`directory.